The virus does not move, people move it… if people stop moving, the virus stops moving and dies.

 Total Cumulative Positive Cases of COVID-19

-- The information by villages presented above is released by the Hopi Department of Health & Human Services, and the data shown reflects patients tested at the Hopi Health Care Center and at the Tuba City Regional Health Care Corporation specifically on Hopi tribal members.
-The data here does not include all state-wide data from other facilities such as Flagstaff, Winslow, Phoenix or other hospitals.
+The information by villages presented below is released by the Hopi Department of Health & Human Services, and the data shown reflects patients tested at the Hopi Health Care Center and at the Tuba City Regional Health Care Corporation specifically on Hopi tribal members.
+The data here includes state-wide data from other facilities such as Flagstaff, Winslow, Phoenix or other hospitals.

-- The Department of Health and Human Services does not have full access to the full recovery rate data and the number of deceased patients.
+The Department of Health & Human Services does not have full access to the full recovery rate data and the number of deceased patients.

 Quick Links to the COVID-19 Response